 Potholes, traffic signals that aren’t detecting bikes, glass in the bike lane… There are lots of non-emergency maintenance issues like these that can make our bicycle trips more difficult.
 You can help by reporting problems and getting them fixed, preventing mishaps for yourself and everyone else who bikes in that area.

-We recommend using the free SeeClickFix mobile app or website to report issues, as these reports are visible to the public, you can include a photo, and you don’t have to know who is responsible for a specific issue before reporting it.
-Start right away by submitting a report via the webform below.
+- SeeClickFix Mobile App (Android download, Apple iOS download): We recommend using the free SeeClickFix mobile app or website to report issues, as these reports are visible to the public and you can include a photo.

 - Is this issue an emergency requiring immediate assistance (such as a collision, dangerous driver, or broken water main)?
 Do not submit this as a hazard report, and call your local emergency response number instead.